Muhammad-Taus/Muhammad-Taus/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Taus</h1>
-<h3 align="center">A passionate Software Development (Backend)/ DevOps Enthusiast</h3>
+<h3 align="center">A passionate Software Development Enthusiast</h3>

 ### About Me

-I'm a passionate software development (backend) & DevOps enthusiast with a solid understanding of full-stack web applications & DevOps lifecycle.
+I'm a passionate software development enthusiast with a solid understanding of full-stack web applications.
 I have experience with Node.js, Express.js, MongoDB, MySQL, Python, Django, front-end technologies, and more.
 I love building applications and exploring new technologies.

 ### Current Focus

 📚 I'm currently focusing on Data Structures and Algorithms (DSA) for interview preparation to enhance my problem-solving skills and excel in technical interviews.
-Additionally, I am working on some of my projects related to the web and further, I intend to focus on DevOps tools & practices.
+Additionally, I am working on some of my projects related to the web and further, I intend to focus on full-stack software development.

 ### Skills